sgiese/t/README.markdown

     alias m='python ~/path/to/t.py --task-dir ~/tasks --list music-to-buy' alias w='python ~/path/to/t.py --task-dir ~/tasks --list wines-to-try'

+### Time Tracking

+You can use `t` to track the time you spend on a task.
+Just use `t -w ID` to start working on a task and `t -w ID` again to stop working on it.

+If t is already tracking time for another task, `t -w ID` will stop the tracking for the other task and start tracking time for the new one.

 ### Distributed Bugtracking

 Like the idea of distributed bug trackers like [BugsEverywhere][], but don't